 A patio umbrella shelters its occupants who sit under it from the sun and other weather conditions.
-Do you have a beautiful backyard or garden that you love to enjoy on summer days?
+Do you have a beautiful backyard or garden you love to enjoy on summer days?
 Then installing a patio umbrella is the right choice.
-It is used in backyard patios (where it got its name from) and environments where eating and lounging occur, like a restaurant, cafe, hotel, etc.
+It is used in backyard patios (where it got its name from) and environments where eating and lounging occur, like restaurants, cafes, hotels, etc.

-A good patio umbrella adds an extra level of elegance and beauty to your backyards, patios, decks, and gardens.
-Using a quality patio umbrella provides you with coolness and fashionable charm for your outdoor activities.
+A good patio umbrella adds elegance and beauty to your backyards, patios, decks, and gardens.
+A quality patio umbrella provides coolness and fashionable charm for your outdoor activities.
 With patio umbrellas, you can enjoy nature without sacrificing style or comfort.

-A patio umbrella is manufactured in a way that the table acts as its stabilization system.
-A weighted base could also be used to keep the patio umbrella straight, but it is not necessarily essential compared to the market umbrella.
-Most times, the table brace is enough to provide the patio umbrella with stability and balance.
+A patio umbrella is manufactured so that the table acts as its stabilization system.
+A weighted base could also keep the patio umbrella straight, but it is not necessarily essential compared to the market umbrella.
+The table brace is often enough to provide the patio umbrella with stability and balance.

-In manufacturing a patio umbrella, the materials needed include wood, fiberglass, or aluminum.
+The materials needed in manufacturing a patio umbrella include wood, fiberglass, or aluminum.
 For its canopy, patio umbrella manufacturers use polyester or Sunbrella fabric.
-A patio umbrella’s canopy could come in the octagonal, rectangular, and square shapes.
+A patio umbrella’s canopy could be octagonal, rectangular, and square.